Hesamsrk/golang-mail-server/README.md

 ## API

-You can access API documentation by accessing http://localhost:9090/docs after running the program on that specific port.
-You can also run the APIs on [Insomnia](https://insomnia.rest/), using `Run in insomnia` button, if you have it  already installed on your machine.
+You can access API documentation by going to http://localhost:9090/docs after running the program on that specific port.
+You can also run the APIs on [Insomnia](https://insomnia.rest/), using `Run in insomnia` button in the UI, if you have it already installed on your machine.

 ## Schemas